 JUS415 - Multiculturalism and the Criminal Justice System

-This course will focus on cultural needs of law enforcement to operate in a heterogeneous society with a high level of professionalism.
+This course will focus on cultural needs of the criminal justice system and the criminal justice professional to operate in a heterogeneous society with a high level of professionalism.
 It covers issues related to improve police performance in dealing with individuals from different ethnic backgrounds, classes, religions, and races in the United States.
-Students will be given case studies related to different groups in the American Society and how law enforcement agencies handled and/or should have handled such cases.
+Students will be given case studies related to different groups in the American Society and how the criminal justice system handled and/or should have handled such cases.

 This is an advanced course in criminal investigation.
-The student will learn tactical and strategic criminal investigation techniques focusing on serious crimes such as murder, sexual assault and international crimes.
-Students will receive an update on substantive as well as procedural criminal law, and they will be able to critically analyze and strategically use circumstantial evidence in cases such as complex conspiracy trials and vice, narcotics and racketeering investigations.
-The student will also be exposed to new legal concepts in relation to the utilization of advanced electronic surveillance equipment, such as listening devices, electronic monitors and transmitters.
-Prerequisites: JUS 201, JUS 375 and JUS 376 or by permission of the instructor.
-(3 crs.)
+The student will learn tactical and strategic criminal investigative techniques focusing on serious crimes such as murder, sexual assault, and international crimes.
+Students will receive an update on substantive as well as procedural criminal law, and they will be able to critically analyze and strategically use circumstantial evidence in cases such as complex conspiracy trials and vice, narcotics, and racketeering investigations.
+The students will also be exposed to new legal concepts in relation to the utilization of advanced electronic surveillance equipment such as listening devices, electronic monitors, and transmitters.

 JUS429 - Terrorism

-This course examines current terrorism, its origins and ideological bases, with particular attention to its relation to political institutions and the criminal justice process.
-Specific attention is given methods and means of the terrorist, motivations and modus operandi trends and predictability, and law enforcement's multifaceted reactions to its many devious forms.
+Examines current terrorism, its origins and ideological bases, with particular attention to its relation to political institutions and the criminal justice process.
+Specific attention is given methods and means of the terrorist, motivations and modus operandi, trends and predictability and law enforcement's multi-faceted reactions to its many devious forms.
 Legislative efforts to curb the scourge of terrorism are also highlighted.
-(3 crs.)

 JUS430 - Criminal Intelligence Analysis

-This course will focus on the intelligence function and its use in crime analysis.
+This course will focus on the intelligence function and its use to crime analysis.
 It will introduce students to analytical techniques and solutions to everyday law enforcement crime analysis problems.
 Special attention will be given to understanding crime patterns and trends.
-Cases related to terrorism, organized crimes, white-collar crimes and street crimes will be analyzed and discussed.
-Intelligence methods of data collection and analysis will be explored and applied to crime analysis.
-(3 crs.)
+Cases related to different types of crime will be explained.
+Intelligence methods of data collection and analysis will be explored and applied to crime related analysis.

 JUS440 - Military Criminal Justice